zeeshanejaz/SmartHomeSimulator/README.md

 ## Architecture
 The architecture of the system is a simple Client-Server model.
 A server (simulator) accepts an incoming connection made by a user from his machine.
-The functionality of making the connection is handled by the **SmartHome SDK**.
+The functionality of making the connection is handled by the **Smart Home SDK**.
 This SDK contains functions for interfacing with the simulator by issuing various types of commands and recieving responses.
 The SDK is implemented as a shared object (SO) on Linux and as dynamic linked library (DLL) on windows.
 This allows swapping the SDK by a variant, which talks to an actually physical smart home instead of the simulator.

 ![System Architecture](/architecture.png)

-## SmartHome Layout
+## Smart Home Layout
 The layout of the Smart Home simulator can be modified by editting the ```layout.xml``` file.
 This layout file describes the home configuration i.e., how many floors are in the house, how many rooms on each floor, and which devices are located on which floor.
 It also contains information about the types of supported devices and their pair-links with other devices.
 Consider the following layout xml data.
 It tell us that there is a **Bulb** with a Device ID 1 in the garage on the first floor.

 ```xml